 This is the number of strong farming partnerships set up by Ekibio, in France and throughout the world.

 The percentage of net income that Ekibio dedicates to developing these farming partnerships.

 Ekibio’s objective for 2023 is to offer 40% of the food products from farming partnerships the company is directly involved in.

 The ‘local’ aspect is one of the pillars of Ekibio’s business model.
 In searching for the best supply chains for raw materials and in developing more and more solidarity-based initiatives, Ekibio is creating fair-trade and sustainable partnerships and therefore contributing to safeguarding traditional farming practices in France, such as Haute-Provence spelt.
 On a local level, Ekibio provides support for producers in developing their activity and therefore does its part in revitalising the local economy.
 With that in mind, Ekibio participates in a cooperative development programme, to compensate for the desertification of some regions, declining trades, etc.

 As well as the French partnerships, Ekibio is also developing import partnerships: Royal quinoa from Bolivia, sugar from Paraguay, organic rice from all over the world.

 In Bolivia, Ekibio created the company Jatariy in the late 90s.
-In providing support for producers in building their activity, training, organic protection techniques, looking after cultivated land, Ekibio has created 40 jobs on the Bolivian production site, therefore participating in the local development of a poor region.
-In 2020, Ekibio released the majority of its capital to the producers, therefore involving them in the company, which is one of the founding principles of fair-trade practices.
+In providing support for producers in building their activity, training, organic protection techniques, looking after cultivated land, Ekibio has created 40 jobs on the Bolivian production site, thereby participating in the local development of a poor region.
+In 2020, Ekibio released the majority of its capital to the producers, thereby involving them in the company, which is one of the founding principles of fair-trade practices.